nkinnan/esphome-pace-bms/README.md

 # Supported BMS Sensors (read only) All Protocol Versions

-These read-only settings are supported for both master and slave type BMSes unless otherwise *** noted.
+These *read-only* settings are supported for all protocol versions and variants, for both master and slave type BMSes unless otherwise noted.

 - Multi-pack information *** Only available for `protocol_commandset: 0x25` and `type=MASTER`
 	- **BMS Count** - How many packs in total the master BMS reports being connected